arian/metac/README.md

 #### Recursive Type Relations

-Types can be composed out of multiple other types.
+Types can be derived from one or multiple other types.
 For example you could have a `List` of `Int`s.
 In the case of C, an example would be a pointer type of some interger: `Pointer(Int32())`.

 For assignment expressions, you would like to know if you could assign the right hand side to the left hand side expression.